rTexty/se-toolkit-hackathon/README.md

 ----

 ## Task 1 (graded by TA after the lab).
-Pen and paper quiz.
+Pen and paper quiz:
+- 20 mins;
-- closed book, no devices allowed.
+- closed book, no devices;
-- you get random 3 questions from the question bank.
+- you get random 3 questions from the question bank;
 - answer at least 2.

 ## Task 2 (approved by TA during the lab).